rahmaelsiesy/AD_cell_cell_interactome/code/processing/2022-04-15_polyT_dapi_hyb_DLPFC/README.md

 - 8% SDS in 1X PBS
 - DAPI
 - 10% Wash Buffer:
--

 Slide: E8947111, cut on 4/12/22 to dry overnight, DLPFC post-mortem brain slice

 ## Notes and Observations
-The reagents were several years old and we suspected that they might not work.

 ## Summary of Results
-We did not see the expected staining results - the nuclei were not stained blue as expected, but were a faint brown.

 *include image here*
 <!-- #endregion -->